-The consolidated financial statements were prepared on the basis of the historical cost, except for certain financial instruments that are measured at fair value, as explained in the accounting policies.
+The separate financial statements were prepared on the basis of the historical cost, except for certain financial instruments that are measured at fair value, as explained in the accounting policies.
 The historical cost is generally based on the fair value of the consideration in exchange of the assets.

-Tangible assets are presented at revalued amount, according to IAS 16, while the investment property is specified at fair values, according to IAS 40.
+Tangible assets are presented at revalued amount, according to IAS 16, while the real estate investments is specified at fair values, according to IAS 40.

 Based on the management's estimates, adjustments are made for non-moving or slow moving inventories.
-The set up and reversal of adjustments for inventories impairment are made in the profit and loss account on a quarterly basis: 50% of the total value for non-moving inventories and 25% for non-moving inventories.
+The set up and reversal of adjustments for inventories impairment are made in the profit and loss account on a quarterly basis, at the respective reporting dates: 50% of the total value for non-moving inventories and 25% for non-moving inventories.

-In the first series of financial statements prepared in compliance with IFRS, the Group applied IAS 29 - Financial Reporting in Hyperinflationary Economies and corrected the historical cost of the share capital, legal reserves and other reserves established from the net profit by the effect of inflation until 31 December 2003.
-These adjustments were recorded in the reserves account.
+In the first series of financial statements prepared in compliance with IFRS, the Company applied IAS 29 - Financial Reporting in Hyperinflationary Economies and corrected the historical cost of the share capital, legal reserves and other reserves established from the net profit by the effect of inflation until 31 December 2003.
+These adjustments were recorded in the reserves account (see Note 14).